Would you like to gain a deeper sense of your own resilience and wellbeing so that you can support others to connect with theirs?

 Would you like to support others to feel more connected to themselves, their lives and their work and have more meaningful relationships with the people around them?

-Would you like to be involved in a pioneering programme that focuses on the prevention of mental health and the promotion of self-care and wellbeing in our South West communities
+Would you like to be involved in a pioneering programme that focuses on mental health and the promotion of self-care and wellbeing in our South West communities

 We are looking for Wellbeing Ambassadors.
 These are people that are inspired to reach out and support others and to help people get back in touch with who they truly are.